6 Debt Repayment Options

 A credit counseling agency will typically work within your budget to come up with an affordable monthly payment for all your unsecured debt.
 The credit counseling agency will put you on a debt management plan (DMP) that usually includes a lower minimum payment for each of your creditors and a lower interest rate.
-Credit counseling usually takes about three to five years.
-You aren’t allowed to use your credit cards while you’re on a DMP.
-Though your credit report will be updated to show that you’re in credit counseling, it won’t hurt your credit score.
+Credit counseling with a DMP usually takes about three to five years, depending on how much debt you have.

-When successful, debt settlement can lower your total debt by up to 40% to 60%.
-You pay a monthly fee to a debt settlement firm, who negotiates a lump sum payment that’s less than the full amount you owe.
+If you work with a debt settlement company, you pay a monthly fee to the debt settlement firm, which negotiates a lump sum payment that’s less than the full amount you owe.
 When a settlement amount has been reached, the debt settlement firm uses the money you’ve been sending to pay the settlement.

-Chapter 7 bankruptcy is a way to receive total relief for all or some of your unsecured debts.
+Chapter 7 bankruptcy is a way to receive relief for all or some of your unsecured debts.
 You’ll have to pass a means test and go through credit counseling to show that you don’t make enough money to pay off your debt on your own.
 Depending on your state’s law, you may have to give up your assets to pay off some of your debt.
 This includes your home or car if you have equity.
-Most of your unsecured debt can be wiped out or discharged, in bankruptcy.
-However, child support, tax debts, and student loans can’t be bankrupt.
+Most of your unsecured debt can be wiped out or discharged in bankruptcy.
+However, child support, tax debts, and student loans can’t be voided.

-06Chapter 13 Bankruptcy
+Chapter 13 Bankruptcy